Head over to the South Side and explore Wong Chuk Hang’s eclectic mix of restaurants, shops, breweries and more…

 Above by Komune

-Set over Ovolo Hotel in Wong Chuk Hang, ABOVE by Komune is a cool rooftop bar featuring panoramic views, inventive cocktails and edgy street artwork.
+Set atop Wong Chuk Hang’s Ovolo Hotel, ABOVE by Komune is a cool rooftop bar offering panoramic views, inventive cocktails and edgy street artwork.
 The partially-indoor, partially-outdoor venue is great for private events.
-The outdoor area seats just under 50 people, and it caters to everything from big birthday bashes to corporate seminars.
+The outdoor area seats just under 50 people, and caters to everything from big birthday bashes to corporate seminars.

 Above by Komune, 23-24/F, Ovolo Southside, 64 Wong Chuk Hang Road, Wong Chuk Hang, Hong Kong, ovolohotels.com